ucsb-cs16/w19/_lab/lab02.md

 ## Step 0: Check-in with your mentor

-* At the start of every lab, you and your partner should get together with your mentor group and mentor.
-Your mentor will give you any initial instructions as required for the lab, guiding you on the key learning goals and any challenging aspects that you need to pay special attention to.
+* At the start of every lab, you and your partner should get together with the tutor assigned to your row in the labs.
+Your tutor will give you any initial instructions as required for the lab, guiding you on the key learning goals and any challenging aspects that you need to pay special attention to.
 They will also take your attendance for that lab.
 This is also a time when you will check in about your progress in the programming assignments.
 Make sure that you always have the latest version of your code pushed to github before your weekly check-in with your mentor.

-* If you reported a different partner to your mentor last week, please update your mentor before you proceed with the rest of the lab
+* If you have issues with working in a pair please let your tutor know

 * Choose who will be the pilot for the first part of the lab.
 The pilot should sit down in front of the computer now.
 The navigator gets a chair and sits next to the pilot.
 You should exchange roles after awhile, before the pilot gets tired, and before the navigator gets bored or distracted.